MooersLab/writingContract/README.md

 Our contracts were limited to several months.
 We used a Microsoft Word document because my partner did not use LaTeX.
 Markdown, org-mode, and LaTeX versions are provided above.
+I pared down the LaTeX version to fit one page.
+Its correpsonding PDF is posted too.
+The PDF was compiled on Overleaf.

 It is too hard for most struggling writers to follow: It only works with the most committed writers who need this kind of structure.
 These contracts would appeal the most to the pioneer personality type of the Five Voices classification system.